stelzinga/MF/Management_Framework.md

 Critically, Market Intel also includes any sudden change in the environment that forces the Venture to react directly, and in a non-planned manner e.g., an incident at a competitor that puts a lot of negative news on the entire sector both the Venture and competitor operate in.
 ________________________________________
 ## Organising
-Organising involves Processes to establish *how to do it* as in, how to do what was established in Planning.
+Organising establishes *how to do it* as in, how to do what was determined in Planning *and* being able to sustain it financially.
 It is forward looking in its approach.

-This Management Function defines how Staff, Assets and Suppliers are organised to deliver the Strategy defined in Planning, and ultimately the Services.
-The result is an Organisation in which Staff know what to do and how, using Assets and Suppliers.
+Within Operations, Organising broadly structures Resources and Capital to fit the Plan.
+In other words, Organising defines how Staff, Assets and Suppliers are organised and assures Capital is well-structured and available to deliver the Strategy defined in Planning.
+The result is an Organisation in which Staff know what to do and how, using Assets and Suppliers funded by sufficient Capital.

 Key deliverables of Organising are:
 - Activities
 - Groups
 - Roles & Responsibilities
 - Casting
+- Funding

 Note that Organising does not focus on the actual individuals i.e. the person(s) filling in a Role.
 Such allocation is done in Leading.

 ### Activities
 An Activity is essentially a container of Objectives that work towards delivering one or more Services that are similar and/or related.
-Often this means that an Activity is framed by one or more Activity-specific prd Sub-Goals representing those Services.
+Often this means that an Activity is framed by one or more Activity-specific Sub-Goals.
 Activities can roll up into other Activities, called regrouping or grouping of Activities.
-Grouping of Activities also includes the assessment of whether certain Activities should be outsourced outside of, or internally within, the Venture through Suppliers.
+Grouping of Activities also includes the assessment of whether certain Activities should be outsourced outside of, or internally within the Venture, through Suppliers.
 Activities are linked to Groups, see below.
-The Profile Framework can be applied to an Activity in which case the Activity can be considered the Venture, and as a result, the Activity will have its own RPT.

 There are as many Activities required to fulfill the Operations.
 Each such Activity can have many aspects:
-- Overview: description which can include aspects like history.
-This may contain details as to how the Activity earns Revenue and manages Risk and Cost.
 - Output: the Services being delivered (internal to other Activities or external to Clients).
 - Clients: the receiver of the Services: other Groups within the Venture or Clients.
 - Group: the Group that performs the Activity.
 - Assets: the Assets necessary to perform the Activity.
 - Supplier: Suppliers providing input to the Activity.

-Sometimes an Activity is transversal, i.e., it provides an output relevant to many other Activities.
+Sometimes an Activity is transverse, i.e., it provides an output relevant to many other Activities.

 ### Groups
 Once relevant Activities have been identified, Staff performing the same Activity can be identified and grouped.
 Note the use of *relevant*: It is possible to break work down in many different Activities but it has to be relevant to the Planning.